matthewhadley/chromedotfiles/README.md

 add the extension in "developer mode".

 - Clone this repo.
-- Open google chome to [chrome://extensions/](chrome://extensions/)
+- Open google chrome to [chrome://extensions/](chrome://extensions/)
-- Make sure "developer mode" is clicked in the top right
+- Make sure "developer mode" is selected in the top right
 - Click "Load unpacked extension..."
 - Browse to the location of the clone repo, click "select"